DATA STORY

 Data notes:

-• Preterm birth is defined as live birth before 37 weeks of pregnancy.
-Very preterm birth is live birth before 32 weeks of pregnancy.
+- Preterm birth is defined as live birth before 37 weeks of pregnancy.

 Data limitations:

-• Data are not shown if the number of preterm births in the group is less than 20 to protect the privacy of individual people in the group.
+- Data are not shown if the total number of births in the group in the period was less than 10.

-Days of pregnancy lost because of preterm birth by population group
+The number of days of pregnancy lost because of preterm birth varies significantly by zip code and year.

 Data notes and sources